BenTheElder/site/content/posts/lazy-load-youtube.md

 on the video wrapper div, like: `<div class="lazyt video-wrapper" onclick="playYT(this)">`

 Now we just need to make the video load.
 To do this we could just inject an `<iframe>` in place of the placeholders on click.
 This approach works pretty well actually.
-If we set the `autoplay=1` attribute on the embed url we can even get the video to play as epected, but not in all browsers.
+If we set the `autoplay=1` attribute on the embed url we can even get the video to play as expected, but not in all browsers.

 To support autoplay in more browsers, we can instead use the YouTube [IFrame Player API], loading the API itself once the user clicks on any video.
-The iframe player API supports controlling the embeded player from outside the iframe, allowing us to trigger playback in most browsers.
+The iframe player API supports controlling the embedded player from outside the iframe, allowing us to trigger playback in most browsers.

 Based on the API examples, I hacked up this: